nightroman/FarNet/PowerShellFar/README.md

 **Utility scripts**

-* *Panel-DbData-.ps1* creates a data panel by a single command with parameters
+* *Panel-DBData.ps1* creates a data panel by a single command with parameters
-* *Panel-DbTable-.ps1* shows all connected tables and opens them in basic mode
+* *Panel-DBTable.ps1* shows all connected tables and opens them in basic mode

 **Demo scripts (see also About-Test.hlf)**

-* *Test-Panel-DbCategories-.ps1* - simple data table with all operations
+* *Test-Panel-DBCategories.far.ps1* - simple data table with all operations
-* *Test-Panel-DbNotes-.ps1* - complex data table with all operations and lookup field.
+* *Test-Panel-DBNotes.far.ps1* - complex data table with all operations and lookup field.
-* *Test-Panel-DbText-.ps1* - read only table with data from two joined .CSV files (Jet 4.0)

 ---
 **Notes**